keypom/keypom-docs/docs/Concepts/Keypom Protocol/Github Readme/Types of Drops/sale-customization.md

 sidebar_label: 'Public Sale Configurations'
 ---
 # Public Sale Configurations
-Public sale configurations give the funder the ability to create a public sale for the access keys in a drop.
+The public sale configuration gives the funder the ability to sell access keys in their drop with a variety of configurable behaviours such as the price, or a dedicated allowlist.

-The funder can create a drop and let people add keys to it on an as-needed basis.
+## Use cases
+Public sales of access keys allow for a wide range of easier to create and more interactive events.
+This is done by letting you:
+* Set up an extremely cheap, exclusive event.
+This event can host an infinite amount of people and the cost of ticketing would be ~0.05 $NEAR.
+* Sell access to gated function calls.
+For example, you can have an exclusive guest-book contract where users that signed it gained access to a VIP meet and greet with a famous artist.
+* Introduce FIAT payments for your users when they purchase an access key; opening up your tickets, onboardings, and NFT drops to a whole new audience.

 The sale configurations are outlined below.

 ```rust
 pub struct PublicSaleConfig {